 With compute typically representing more than half of your total cloud bill, optimizing this cost will likely impact your overall spend most.
-This is why public cloud providers like AWS and GCP offer significant discounts in exchange for reserving or committing your usage in advance.
-These commitment programs, known as Reserved Instances or Savings Plans on AWS and Committed Use Discounts on GCP, come in one- or three-year terms, with three-year commitments naturally offering the largest discounts.
+This is why public cloud providers like AWS offer significant discounts in exchange for reserving or committing your usage in advance.
+These commitment programs, known as Reserved Instances or Savings Plans on AWS, come in one- or three-year terms, with three-year commitments naturally offering the largest discounts.

 However, leveraging these savings opportunities requires highly accurate forecasts of your usage over the term of the commitment.
 If you overprovision and reserve more compute usage than you need, you’ll end up wasting money on unused workloads (which recalls the old days of data center usage and CapEx spending models).
 On the other hand, if you underprovision and then need more instances down the line, you’ll either have to start again with forecasting and provisioning for a new commitment, or spend significantly higher rates for on-demand instances.

 Making matters more complicated are all of the different variables that are difficult to factor into the terms of a commitment, such as:

 - code changes that increase or decrease the compute requirements of an app

 - success/virality potential of new products and services

 - macroeconomic influences such as inflation and supply chain mechanics that cannot be controlled yet can still affect your cloud usage

 Usually, companies end up reserving as much as possible in three-year commitments to establish a minimum baseline and then pile on top one-year reservations based on the specific VM types, sizes and regions that are required for their applications.